Advanced-Programming-1401/Second-Assignment/readme.md

 ## Tasks
 1. Get an API key from https://www.weatherapi.com/.
 You need to sign up and verify your account.
 2. Fork this repository and clone the fork to your local machine.
-Ensure the repository's visibility is set to Private in the settings tab.
 3. Create a new Git branch and switch to it (branch name: develop)
 4. Add a the org.json package (or any other JSON library that you plan to use) to Gradle.
 You must include the necessary code in the dependencies section of the `build.gradle` file to import the JSON library.
 Be sure to check https://www.mvnrepository.com/ for more information.